Devex/elasticsearch-beanstalk/README.md

 ### Configuration for a new cluster

-Few environment variables, in `.env.example`, have to be specified before deployment:
+Few environment variables, in `.ebextensions/50_elasticsearch.config`, have to be specified before deployment:

  - `CLUSTER_NAME`: This is a name of your new shiny ElasticSearch cluster, please enforce something like `company-es-test-my-feature`.
 Must only contain letters, digits, and the dash caracter.
  - `AWS_REGION`: Region in which ES cluster will be created
  - `EC2_TAG_NAME`: This value should be equal to the AWS Name tag (same as environment name)
  - `MASTER_NODES`: Amount of master nodes, should be 1 for most test cases.
 The rule is simple, this number should equal to total number of nodes (N) divided by 2 plus 1. `N / 2 + 1`.
  - `PORT`: Should always be set to 9200, unless you changed ES http port.

-In the `.ebextensions/50_setup_elasticsearch.config`, under the options section, the environment variable `ES_JAVA_OPTS` is defined.
-Since version 5.6, it's a requirement to have the maximum and initial heap memory settings to be the same.
-It's hardcoded to be 6 gigabytes (6g), but feel free to change according to your needs.
+ - `ES_JAVA_OPTS`: Set to 6g by default, allows to determine JVM heap size initial and maximum values, which, according to ES 5.6 documentation, must be the same size.

 In the `.ebextension/00_setup_volume.config`, a new 300 Gb EBS volume is specified to be provisioned for every instance, so it becomes storage for ES data files, but only if the instance sees it as `/dev/nvme1`.

 If the instance type used has local NVMe SSD disk, i.e. m5d, r5d, c5d families, it will be used as the storage for `/var/esdata`, so the file `.ebextensions/00_setup_volume.config` should be removed to avoid provisioning extra unused disks.

-### Usage of `.env` file

-See example in `.env.example` file.
-You can create a copy of this file, like `.env.my-feature, and set the previously explained variables there.

-**Notice this file will not be committed anywhere**

 ### Create new cluster